 In addition to inpatient and outpatient clinical experiences, there are several conferences that are part of our residents' core curriculum:

-A traditional didactic conference presented to house staff by faculty, which covers a three-year curriculum cycle and occurs most days.
+A traditional didactic conference presented to house staff by faculty, which covers pediatric board topics and occurs 1-2 times weekly.

-Grand Rounds are weekly conferences attended by faculty and house staff, as well as pediatricians from the community.
+Grand Rounds are weekly conferences attended by faculty, house staff, and pediatricians from the community.
 The format includes multidisciplinary case conferences and didactic presentations of current pediatric topics presented by experts in the field.

 Journal club, a key piece of our longitudinal Evidence-Based Medicine curriculum, is a monthly small-group seminar devoted to the critical appraisal of articles from the current medical literature, led by a PL-2 or PL-3 resident.
 The articles for discussion are chosen by house staff and teaching points coached by faculty members, including an internationally recognized expert in Evidence-Based Medicine.